Sivas: History

-Ancient and medieval
+Ancient history

 Little is known of Sivas' history prior to its emergence in the Roman period.
 In 64 BC, as part of his reorganization of Asia Minor after the Third Mithridatic War, Pompey the Great founded a city on the site called "Megalopolis".
-Numismatic evidence suggests that Megalopolis changed its name in the last years of the 1st century BC to "Sebaste", the feminine form Sebastos, the Greek equivalent of Augustus.
+Numismatic evidence suggests that Megalopolis changed its name in the last years of the 1st century BC to "Sebaste", the feminine form of Sebastos, the Greek equivalent of Augustus.

 The name "Sivas" is the Turkish version deriving from the name Sebasteia, as the city was known during the late Roman (Byzantine) empire.
 Sebasteia became the capital of the province of Armenia Minor under the emperor Diocletian, was a town of some importance in the early history of the Christian Church; in the 4th century it was the home of Saint Blaise and Saint Peter of Sebaste, bishops of the town, and of Eustathius, one of the early founders of monasticism in Asia Minor.
 It was also the place of martyrdom of the Forty Martyrs of Sebaste, also 4th century.
-Justinian I had a fortified wall around it rebuilt in the 6th century.
+In 536, Justinian I made it the capital of Armenia Secunda and refortified it.

+Medieval history

+The city was sacked by the troops of Muhammad ibn Marwan in 692 and became first a kleisoura and in 911 a theme.
+Under Nikephoros II Phokas, many Armenians settled in the region.
 In the early 1020s, Basil II delivered the region around Sebasteia in exchange for Vaspurakan to King Seneqerim Ardzruni, who settled in Sebasteia with thousands of his Armenian followers.

 Sebasteia was the first important city to be plundered by Turkish tribes in 1059.
 In August of that year the troops of various emirs gathered before the unwalled city.
 Initially they hesitated to sack it, mistaking the domes of the city's several Christian churches for tents of military camps.
 As soon as they realized that the city was defenceless they burned it for eight days, slaughtered a large part of its population and took many prisoners.
-The city came under the domain of Turkmen Danishmend dynasty (1071–1174) after the Battle of Manzikert in 1071.
+The city came under the domain of the Turkmen Danishmend dynasty (1071–1174) after the Battle of Manzikert in 1071.
 After the death of Danişmend Gazi, Sivas passed to Nizamettin Yağıbasan who won it after a struggle with Danişmend Gazi's successors.
 In 1174, the city was captured by Seljuk ruler Kilij Arslan II and periodically served as capital of the Seljuk empire along with Konya.
-Under Seljuk rule, Sivas was an important center of trade along the silk road and site of a citadel, along with mosques and madrasas (Islamic educational institutions), four of which survive today and one of which houses the Sivas Museum.
+Under Seljuk rule, Sivas was an important center of trade along the Silk Road and site of a citadel, along with mosques and madrasas (Islamic educational institutions), four of which survive today and one of which houses the Sivas Museum.
 Then it passed to the Ilkhanids, Eretna and Kadı Burhanettin.